If you’ve been to Thailand, you’ve been to a 7-Eleven there.

 There is more than 11,700 7-Eleven stores in Thailand!

-Thailand hit the second place after only Japan that counts more than 20,700 of them!
+Thailand hit second place after only Japan that counts more than 20,700 of them!

 But Bangkok has the highest concentration of shops per city with over 4,556 franchises in the Bangkok Metropolitan Region (44% of the shops in Thailand) in 2019.

-But each store have different products depending on the area and what sell the most there.
+But each store has different products depending on the area and what sells the most there.

 And products come and go a lot.